thiagosindra/higher-resolution-hypothesis/docs/higher-resolution-hypothesis.md

 As seen in reactive motor cascades, distributed propagation can also give rise to rhythmic coherence.
 In other cases, similar feedback loops emerge within internal or cognitive domains.

 Reactive propagation in the Distributed Pathway Model does more than create noise or overload—it can also generate *structure*.
-When spillover activity re-enters associative or motor circuits with rhythmic stability, it may form **self-sustaining feedback loops** that yield organized, often creative output without conscious intent.
+When spillover activity re-enters associative or motor circuits with rhythmic stability, it may form **closed reactive loops** that yield organized, often creative output **without implying regulation**.

 ### Emergence of Autonomous Loops

 In a distributed network, once a branch closes upon itself—linking auditory, motor, and cognitive regions—the resulting circuit can oscillate autonomously.
 This loop behaves like a small self-contained attractor: it consumes little new input yet continues to propagate internally.
 The outcome can manifest as persistent inner music, repeating imagery, or recursive thought sequences.
-What appears to be "mind-wandering" is often the network finding a **stable dynamic equilibrium** within its own structure.
+What appears to be "mind-wandering" is often the network **sustaining a closed reactive loop** within its own structure.

 ### Involuntary Internal Music and Pattern Replay